 I worked for WinGate Wilderness Therapy, a program that gave me the language and lens to explain the importance of authenticity and relationship, still central to my worldview today.
 Before I finished my first year at this program, I was in a blizzard that left me injured.
 From that I learned that putting other's safety and comfort above my own does not serve anyone, and can cause more harm than good.

 I love moving my body, especially outdoors.
 Hiking, biking, and yoga are sprinkled throughout my days.
 At the same time, finding stillness on a mountaintop, watching the sunset, and sleeping in the forest equally nourish my soul.

 I received my master’s degree in clinical social work at the Smith College School for Social Work, a renowned program within the field and a stronghold of psychodynamic thought.

 I received my bachelor’s degree in English and American studies at Wesleyan University.

 I am trained in EMDR, modern psychoanalysis, psychodynamic theory, play therapy, attachment theory, group therapy, and DBT.

-I have advanced training in play therapy and am a Registered Play Therapist (RPT) through the Association for Play Therapy.
+I have advanced training in play therapy and am a Registered Play Therapist Supervisor (RPT-S) through the Association for Play Therapy.
 I completed a two-year training program and earned a Certificate in Synergetic Play Therapy from the Play Therapy Institute in Boulder.